jimsonjoseph009-jpg/Real-estate/DOCUMENTATION_INDEX.md

 ## Quick Navigation Guide

-Welcome to your enhanced Real Estate Management System!
+Welcome to My enhanced Real Estate Management System!
 Use this index to find exactly what you need.

 ---

 ## 🎯 QUICK START (Pick One)

-### I want to...
+### If you want to...

 **...get a quick overview of what was added**
 → Start with [README_ENHANCEMENTS.md](README_ENHANCEMENTS.md) (5 min read)